This post may contain affiliate links, view our disclosure policy.

 1 pound ground beef, 1 yellow onion, ½ teaspoon kosher salt

-• Add beef broth, diced tomatoes, spaghetti sauce, celery, carrots, beans, oregano, basil, salt & pepper.
-Bring to a boil.
-Once boiling, cover pot with lid and reduce to medium-low heat.
+• Add beef broth, diced tomatoes, jarred pasta sauce, celery, carrots, beans, oregano, basil, salt & pepper.
+Bring to a boil over medium-high heat.

-3 cans (14.5 oz each) beef broth, 1 can (14.5 oz) petite diced tomatoes, 1 jar (24 oz) spaghetti sauce, 1 cup thinly sliced celery, 1 cup thinly sliced baby carrots, 1 can (15 oz) kidney beans, 1 can (15 oz) cannellini beans, 1 teaspoon oregano, 1 teaspoon dried basil, ½ teaspoon kosher salt, ½ teaspoon black pepper
+3 cans (14.5 oz each) beef broth, 1 can (14.5 oz) petite diced tomatoes, 1 jar (24 oz) pasta sauce, 1 cup thinly sliced celery, 1 cup thinly sliced baby carrots, 1 can (15 oz) kidney beans, 1 can (15 oz) cannellini beans, 1 teaspoon oregano, 1 teaspoon dried basil, ½ teaspoon kosher salt, ½ teaspoon black pepper

-8 oz dried small shell pasta
+8 oz uncooked small shell pasta

 Video